kgar/foundry-vtt-tidy-5e-sheets/README.md

 > [!IMPORTANT]
 > From **kgar**:
 > Do you like what you see?
 Please consider thanking hightouch for giving us his time and expertise in graphic design by visiting his [ko-fi](<https://ko-fi.com/hightouch>).
-This is all volunteer work, but saying thanks with a cup of coffee is a gesture that goes a long way.
+This is all volunteer work, but saying thanks with a cup of coffee is a gesture that goes a long way!
 >
 > The community has been generous to me for my efforts with this module.
 With that said, this next chapter in Tidy's history is, in a large part, thanks to hightouch's willingness to give of himself and work with the community and me to give Tidy an amazing new look while preserving all the functional things that users have come to rely upon.